 OHS regulations and their enforcement face multiple obstacles and challenges in Egypt.
 Despite the aforementioned figures, OHS regulations are enshrined in Egyptian law and the country’s constitution stipulates that the state is responsible for the protection of workers and their health and safety, according to the paper.
 However, a field expert and managing director of an occupational safety training company who spoke to the paper’s authors said that adherence to OHS regulations was around 40% at best.
 This lack of commitment is attributed to a poor understanding of the importance of OHS and a lack of education and specialized professionals in the field.

-Egypt’s ministry of manpower did indeed establish a specialized agency to inspect places of work to ensure their compliance with OHS regulations, however, the paper’s authors repeatedly cite the number of legal, institutional and technical obstacles to inspectors performing their job effectively.
+Egypt’s ministry of manpower did indeed establish a specialized agency to inspect places of work to ensure their compliance with OHS regulations, however, their inspectors frequently face obstacles to performing their jobs effectively.

 These records are then processed and published in the country’s Central Agency for Public Mobilization and Statistics (CAPMAS).
 According to them, there were 14,368 work-related injuries in 2018, a 6% increase from the previous year, a figure which is said to be far below the reality according to sources from within the manpower ministry who spoke to the paper’s authors.

 The main problems with inspection, the paper says, include “the lack of clear strategy, the lack of autonomy of the inspectors, and the absence of sufficient funds and competent inspectors and technical equipment.”
 The ministry’s inspection agency is severely understaffed due to being unable to attract applicants with its low pay.

 To compound this problem even more, while factories that hire more than 50 people are obligated by law to enforce an internal safety management system, workers frequently ignore the safety rules due to a lack of knowledge, awareness and a “safety culture.”